Film Review: Aftershock / Tangshan Dadizhen

 I’m loving the fact that we’re finally getting a flurry of Eastern disaster movies flying across to the European pond.
-“Aftershock” was a massive success in its homeland China and deserves every accolaide thrown at it.
+“Aftershock” was a massive success in its homeland China and deserves every accolade thrown at it.
 A harrowing tale that takes disaster movies into a much more realistic and serious emotional journey – Aftershock breaks the mould.

 The Premise